-The Federal States Committee for Nuclear Energy (LAA) was founded as joint committee of the Länder and the Federal Government to help in co-ordinating their respective activities with regard to the execution of atomic and radiation protection legislation.
+In the field of nuclear law, a committee of the Federal Government and the Länder, the Federal States Committee for Nuclear Energy (LAA) was therefore founded for the general co-ordination needs.
 This committee is made up of representatives of the Federal Environment Ministry, which chairs the LAA, and of the competent Länder authorities.
-The LAA discusses in depth all relevant issues of legislation and legal execution, especially safety issues.
+The LAA discusses in depth all relevant issues of legislation and general legal execution, especially safety issues.
 The committee reaches its decisions usually by mutual consent.
 In case of a technical or legal dissent, such cases are decided outside the LAA by the federal supervisory authority.
 The LAA consists of the General Committee and four subordinate Technical Committees on the issues of Law, Nuclear Safety, Radiation Protection, and Fuel Cycle.
 The Technical Committees dispose of permanent or ad hoc working groups according to requirements.
+The General Committee, Technical Committees and the permanent working groups meet at least twice per year, or more often if required.